ietf-wg-alto/draft-ietf-alto-path-vector/services.md

   for each property requested by an ALTO client if applicable.

 If the `start` parameter is not present, the Path Vector part MUST be the first part in the multipart response.
+If any part is NOT present, the client MUST discard the received information and send another request if necessary.

 Example: Consider the network in {{fig-dumbbell}}.
 The response of the example request in {{pvcm-accept}} is as follows, where `ANE1` represents the